 chapter ten

-10 Transport Layer Security (TLS): How the internet is secured
+10 Transport Layer Security: How the internet is secured

 This chapter covers

-• Understanding how TLS secures communication over untrusted networks
+• Understanding how Transport Layer Security (TLS) secures communication over untrusted networks

-• Discovering what TLS actually protects you against, and what it doesn’t
+• Discovering what TLS protects you against and what it doesn’t

-• Identifying common pitfalls in TLS configuration and how to avoid them
+• Identifying and avoiding common pitfalls in TLS configuration

 The internet is like a noisy city full of people who love to listen in.
-Every time your phone or computer sends something, like logging into your bank, ordering sushi, or sending a file, it’s a bit like whispering a secret in a crowded Starbucks.
-If you're not careful, anyone nearby can hear it.
-Even worse, someone might grab the message, change your tiramisu to a cheesecake, or pretend to be your bank.
+Every time your phone or computer sends something, logging into your bank, ordering sushi, or sending a file, it’s a bit like whispering a secret in a crowded Starbucks.
+If you’re not careful, anyone nearby can hear.
+Even worse, someone might grab the message, change your tiramisu to cheesecake, or pretend to be your bank.

-TLS gives you an encrypted briefcase (so no one can read your message), a signature wax seal (so they know it’s really from you), and a way to confirm that the recipient isn’t some villain in disguise.
-It’s the technology behind that little padlock in your browser.
-And without it, the web would be a free-for-all of stolen passwords, fake websites, and identity theft (figure 10.1).
+TLS gives you an encrypted briefcase (so no one can read your message), a signature wax seal (so the recipient knows it’s from you), and a way to confirm that the recipient isn’t some villain in disguise.
+TLS is the technology behind that little padlock in your browser.
+Without it, the web would be a free-for-all of stolen passwords, fake websites, and identity theft (figure 10.1).

-Figure 10.1 When surfing the Internet from a public network, you never know who shares the network with you.
-For this reason, all communications need to be secured.
+Figure 10.1 When surfing the internet from a public network, you never know who’s sharing the network with you.
+For this reason, all communications must be secured.

 10.1 Securing communication with TLS